jamescherti/stripspace.el/README.md

 Optionally, when `stripspace-local-mode` is enabled, it can check if the buffer is already clean (with no whitespace) to determine whether trailing whitespace should be deleted automatically.

+### What are the differences between stripspace and trimspace?

+The Trimspace package only removes trailing whitespace before saving a file.

+The stripspace package, however, provides additional features: it can restore the cursor column, optionally check if the buffer is clean before trimming, and allows customization of the whitespace removal function.
+See the [features](https://github.com/jamescherti/stripspace.el?tab=readme-ov-file#features) section of the README.md for details.

 ## Author and License

 The *stripspace* Emacs package has been written by [James Cherti](https://www.jamescherti.com/) and is distributed under terms of the GNU General Public License version 3, or, at your choice, any later version.